Bengaluru Ganesh Utsava: Gold-Plated Silver Ornaments for Ganesha and Silver Ganesha

-Famous Film Personalities in BGU
+Notable performers

-The following cine-stars have participated in Ganesha Utsava over the years and have enhanced the charisma of the Sangha.
+The following cine-stars have participated in Ganesha Utsava over the years:

 Famous stars of Kannada movie of yesteryears as well as today, Hanumanthachar, KLN Swamy(Ravi), Shivaram, Dwarakish, BV Radha, Gangadhar, Nagarathnamma, Master Hirannaiah, Manjula, Shreenath, Vishnuvardhan, Bharati Vishnuvardhan, Ambarish, Ashok, Ramesh Aravind, Shivarajkumar, Shreenagara Kitti, Yash, Comedian Chikkanna, Radhika Pandit, and Tamil stars Rajanikanth, Kamalahasan and famous star Shobhana.

 Hindi film stars Hemamalini, Isha Sharvani, Amruta Arora, Karina Kapoor, Govinda, Sushant Singh Rajput, Ankita Lokhande, Rishi Kapoor, Chunky Pandey, Anil Kapoor – all of them have participated in various Ganesha Utsavas.

 12 Hours of Non-Stop Musical Concerts

 Every year, the sangha presents innovative cultural programs, which gain acceptance with people.
 In its 56th year, the Sangha presented '12 hours of non-stop musical concert'.
 In the first year, Sri Purandara Aradhana Mahotsava was presented.
 A 'Hindustani Classical and Devotional' music program, by doyens of music was presented during 57th year.
 A program of semi-classical music, titled 'Haadu Haleyadadarenu Bhava Navanaveena' under Pravin D Rao's leadership was slated in the 58th year.
 Also presented the same year was a program featuring various music forms of India, by renowned playback singer Sangita Katti Kulkarni, titled 'Parampara – evolution of music in India'.
 In the 59th year, a musical homage to Lata Mangeshkar and Asha Bhosle included more than 70 musicians.
 The program was led by Flutist, Ashwini Kaushik, Manjunath N S of Manju Drum Collectives, Dr Suchetan Rangaswamy and Guitar Srinivas and collaborated by Praveen D Rao.

 Since the onset of Corona pandemic, artists dependent solely on their art for their livelihood have been put to hardships.
 The Sangha is aware of this problem and embarked on a program to identify and encourage local artists all over Karnataka.
 This program '12 Ghantegala Gana Sangama' was under Guitar Srinivas Achar's leadership and the Sangha earmarked one complete day's program, out of 11 days cultural festival, for the artists identified.
 Various artists from Mangaluru, T Narasipura, Mandya – artists from various parts of Karnataka – participated.
-The Sangha lived up to its reputation by standing by the artists at difficult times.

-Ecofriendly B.G.U

-Along with the festival, the Sangha has got itself involved in various social activities.
+Environmental sustainability

 Since the 48th year, the Utsava has been celebrated as 'Plastic-free'.
 Usage of plastic is not allowed anywhere inside the pandal.
 Shop participating in 'Ahara Utsava' cannot use plastic plate, tumbler, spoon or any other cutlery.
 As a model of ecofriendly behavior, the Sangha has done away with the use of POP Ganesha.

-Since 54th year, the Sangha is reusing the 8 feet tall main idol and has adopted clay Ganesha for worship.
+Since their 54th year, the Sangha has reused the eight-foot-tall main idol and has adopted clay Ganesha for worship.
 In addition, the Sangha has planned several programs to create awareness amongst people, the workshop for making ecofriendly clay Ganesha during the 57th year being the prime event.